paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   the smaller vectors, the 16 byte vectors?
 The core would still load 32 bytes because it can't load part of a cache line, so it would just discard the other 16 bytes?
+  - wikichip says the bandwidth (for L1/L2 loads) is 64B/cycle.
+Wikichip also says L1 and L2 caches are shared between threads on a single core.
+I assume this implies that the 64B/cycle bandwidth is also shared and that this accounts for the 32B cache line we really get per thread in L1.
+Is that right?
   - could you make it so that each thread gets 16 bytes so that you use everything loaded?
+- for UOPS, what's the difference between "executed", "issued", and "dispatched"?
+The intel documentation uses all 3 and they seem to have nuances that separate them, but they are not clearly defined.
+Intel uses the word in its own definition.
+  - for instance, the description of "UOPS_EXECUTED_PORT.PORT_0" reads "Counts the number of cycles in which a uop is dispatched to port 0."
+- why is it so hard to get a consistent number of
+- why do I get such different saturations/port usages between compilers with the same flags?
+- at what point should I make a test suite?

 ## Accomplishments
 - explored likwid-api.
 If we do decide to move away from the marker API, I